-The issue of Kinder Morgan is a complicated one.
-Canada is a country of many peoples and many nations, but we are one country.
+The issue of the Kinder Morgan is a complicated one.
+Canada may be a country of many peoples and many nations, but we are one country.
 The only way to come to a solution on Kinder Morgan is through negotiation that respects and includes all perspectives: individuals, First Nations, local, provincial and federal governments.

 In a way, the boycott threat is a compliment to our wine industry; saying wine is as valuable to our economy as oil is to Alberta’s, putting it right up there with electricity and lumber.